sgryphon/dotnet-distributed-tracing-examples/src/3-messagebus/ReadMe.md

 ```

 Generate some activity from the front end at `https://localhost:44302/fetch-data`, and then
-check the results in Kibana `http://localhost:5601/`
+check the results in the console logs or Kibana `http://localhost:5601/`

 The application log messages from `Demo.WebApp`, `Demo.Service`, and `Demo.Worker` will all have
 the same `trace.id` distributed trace context correlation identifier.